-The root system can define as the ramose structures that can form subterranean or superterranean to the earth surface.
+The root system refers to the ramose structures that exist subterranean or superterranean to the earth surface.
 A root consists of the hard root cap, primary root meristem and root hairs.
-The growth of root system depends upon the soil composition, soil type, type of plant species and the growth conditions.
-Roots are such complex structures whose total dry weight may exceed the total weight of the plant body.
-A seed first develops a radicle which also refers as “Primary root” and later forms secondary, tertiary etc. roots.
+The growth of the root system depends upon the soil composition, soil type, type of plant species and growth conditions.
+Roots are complex structures whose total dry weight may exceed the total weight of the plant body.
+A seed first develops a radicle or primary root and later forms secondary, tertiary etc., roots.

 Types of Root

 Roots are of the following types:

-Taproot system: A taproot is a primary root system which consists of lateral branched roots with the fine rootlets.
+- Taproot system: A taproot is a primary root system, which consists of lateral branched roots with fine rootlets.

 Example: Carrot, turnip etc.

-Fibrous root system: It appears as a large number of roots of equal size arises from the base of the stem by replacing a primary root.
-Fibrous roots have a bushy appearance and consists of thin root fibres.
+- Fibrous root system: It appears as a large and equal-sized root, which originates from the base of the stem by replacing a primary root.
+Fibrous roots possess a bushy appearance and consist of thin root fibres.

 Example: Wheat, rice, maize grass etc.

 A root system possesses the following key characteristics:

 - It is mostly subterranean to the plant axis.

 - A root system is: